P.L. Light Systems Blog: Are all LEDs created equally? Six things you should know before purchasing an LED system

 4. Spectrum and Light Recipes

-So, don’t be misled when a company makes grandiose claims they have developed a light recipe that yields X” results – since it will depend on your growing environment, crop and variety – and as we know yield is highly correlated to light intensity and not necessarily the light quality.
+So, don’t be misled when a company makes grandiose claims they have developed a light recipe that yields X” results – since it will depend on your growing environment, crop, and variety.
+As we know, yield is highly correlated to light intensity and not necessarily the light quality.

 5. Replacing HPS luminaires with LEDs

-With many LED luminaires, the light is emitted directly downward toward the plant – which often meant that growers had to install additional LEDs to ensure the entire canopy received the light levels and uniformity needed.
-Now, with some of the newer LEDs designs, such as those with flexible, light directing modules which can be independently adjusted, you can attain the same lighting uniformity over the crop.
-Of course, you want to talk to a lighting professional first, and get a proper lighting plan completed specific to your facility and the light intensity you are seeking.
+With many LED luminaires, the light is emitted directly downward toward the plant.
+This often meant that growers had to install additional LEDs to ensure the entire canopy received the light levels and uniformity needed.
+Now, with some of the newer LED designs, such as those with flexible, light-directing modules that be independently adjusted, you can attain the same lighting uniformity over the crop.
+Of course, you want to talk to a lighting professional first and get a proper lighting plan completed specific to your facility and the light intensity you need.

 6. Are the LEDs actually made for plants?

-Some lighting companies who produce and sell lighting for homes, office, or other business applications have also tried to capture the horticultural market by claiming to produce horticultural lighting.
+Some lighting companies that produce and sell lighting for homes, offices, or other business applications have also tried to capture the horticultural market by claiming to produce horticultural lighting.
 If the company does not already have a history and reputation in the horticulture sector, be sure to do your homework.
 Many of these companies sell horticultural lighting at cheaper prices because they have been built with cheap parts and LED diodes not made for plant growth.
-In fact, we often come into many greenhouses/warehouses who have bought cheap lighting products that fail or don’t produce results
+In fact, we often come into many greenhouses/warehouses that have bought products that fail or don’t produce results

-So before investing money into an expensive lighting system, be certain that the light emitted is in the PAR range.
-Make sure any claims of intensity and efficiency can be validated – the best way to do this is to check if the product is listed on the DLC’sQualified Product List database (QPL).
-Also make sure the company understandthe goals of your horticultural business.
-Do some background searches, see who they have worked with in the past and get other growers opinions on the products.
+So, before investing money into an expensive lighting system, ensure the light emitted is in the PAR range.
+Make sure any claims of intensity and efficiency can be validated.
+The best way to do this is to check if the product is listed on the DLC’sQualified Product List database (QPL).
+Also, check that the company understandthe goals of your horticultural business.
+Do some background searches, see who they have worked with in the past, and get other growers opinions on the products.

 It’s important to trust your lighting manufacturer

-One last question to ask is: “Can you depend on your lighting manufacturer?”.
+One last question to ask is, “Can you depend on your lighting manufacturer?
 Many lighting companies, especially newer ones, build their products off-shore and ship them in.
-In times such as the pandemic, many customers have been unable to get their orders delivered, secure replacement parts or reach customer service.
-At P.L.
-Light Systems we are in North America and build and manufacture our lights here too – so we always have a steady supply of inventory for customers when they need it and a local customer service and sales team available for support.
+In times like the COVID-19 pandemic, many customers cannot get their orders delivered, secure replacement parts, or reach customer service.
+P.L.
+Light Systems is based in North America and builds and manufactures our lights here, too.
+We always have a steady supply of inventory for customers when they need it and a local customer service and sales team available for support.

 Resources: